umddb/datascience-fall14/lab7/README.md

 `clicks` and `impressions`, and inserts some data into it.
 The `clicks` table maintains for each OwnerId and AdId, the number of clicks that it has received and the `impressions` table maintains for each OwnerId and AdId, the number of impressions of the AdId that we shown.

 - Create a Cassandra database using the schema.
 Although Cassandra exposes an SQL-like API, it does not allow joins.
 Hence the data must be stored in a **denormalized** fashion in a single table, so you have to modify the schema appropriately.

-- Write SQL queries for the following:
+- Write CQL queries for the following:
+ 	- Find the numClicks for OwnerId = 1, AdId = 3.
+ 	- Find the numClicks for OwnerId = 2.

+- On similar lines write a python application to create an appropriate schema, insert data, and do the following 4 tasks.
- 	- Compute the ctr (numClicks/numImpressions) for each OwnerId, AdId pair.
+ 	- Find the ctr (numClicks/numImpressions) for each OwnerId, AdId pair.
  	- Compute the ctr for each OwnerId.
  	- Compute the ctr for OwnerId = 1, AdId = 3.
  	- Compute the ctr for OwnerId = 2.

-- On similar lines write a python application to create an appropriate schema, insert data, and do the above mentioned 4 tasks in Cassandra.

 ### Submission